 Users that ingest larger than recommended doses may experience a range of mild side effects including nausea, diarrhea, dizziness, and nervousness.

 When taken in large doses it can also cause stomach discomfort and rashes.
 Modafinil in high doses has even been reported to cause anxiety which is why it is recommended not to take more than 200mg per day.

 So how does modafinil cause weight loss?
-The way this smart pill works is that it boosts energy levels while improving focus and attention span.
+The way these smart pills work is that it boosts energy levels while improving focus and attention span.

 This leads to the user being able to exercise more efficiently because they are more alert and aware.
 This extra energy then burns more calories throughout the course of the day which can lead to weight loss (modafinil being much much stronger than caffeine does most of the work).

-That being said, there are conflicting evidence in the litterature and most of the aforementioned is based on anecdotal evidence.
+That being said, there is conflicting evidence in the literature and most of the aforementioned is based on anecdotal evidence.

 So let's take a closer look at what the actual science says about Modafinil and weight loss.